 Connect a shackle to the triangle at the boom connection.

-Connect the shackle to the equipment tow rope and allow it to slide back (this may need a bit of help by pulling on the mooring rope to force the equipment open)
+Connect the shackle to the equipment tow rope and allow it to slide back (it may need a bit of help by pulling on the mooring rope to force the equipment open)

 There will be pressure on the mooring rope until the Boom Vane arrives at the end of the tow rope then the pressure will be transfered to the tow rope.